-Inyo County maintains four of these airports: Bishop, Independence, Lone Pine and Shoshone.
+Inyo County maintains four of these airports: Bishop, Independence, Lone Pine, and Shoshone.
 The Bishop and Independence airports are located on leased Los Angeles Department of Water and Power land, the Shoshone Airport is on County owned land, and Lone Pine Airport is a combination of two.
 The Trona Airport, located just north of the boundary with San Bernardino County, is owned by the U.S. Department of the Interior Bureau of Land Management, and is operated by the Searles Valley Community Service District.
 The Bishop Airport began operating commercial flights on December 19th, 2021.
 Important infrastructure upgrades were completed over the last several years, including lighting and navigation aid improvements, construction of a new heavy aircraft apron and pavement rehabilitation of taxiways and runways.
-The Bishop Airport partnered with United Airlines to bring seasonal, daily non-stop flights through

-Los Angeles, San Francisco, and Denver.
+The Bishop Airport partnered with United Airlines to bring seasonal, daily non-stop flights through San Francisco, and Denver.
 Charter and limited commercial airline services are available at the Mammoth Lakes / Yosemite Airport (21 miles north of the County line).

 The Inyo County Airport Land Use Commission adopted a "Policy Plan and Airport Comprehensive Land Use Plan" (CLUP) in December 1991.
 Section 21675 of the California Utilities Code required the formation of a comprehensive land use plan that provided for the orderly growth of each public airport and area surrounding the airport.
 This plan guides the orderly development of each public use airport in the County.
 In May 2019, the FAA approved the updated Airport Layout Plans (ALP's) for the Bishop and Lone Pine airports.
 The airport planning documents, which depict future improvements to the airfields, were funded by FAA grants.
+Upcoming projects include an Airport Master Plan update in 2024, and a commercial service terminal and ramp.